Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 1. How do we ensure the program is flexible enough?
 The nested program might also want to consume some inputs, issue something etc.

+### Runlimit cost for range proofs

+1. We need a proportional cost for VRPs (2*1024 per bit)
+2. We need a proportional cost for APRs (2*1024 per input AC)
+3. We need a proportional cost for IAPRs (4*1024 per input AC)
 ---------------------------------------------------------------------------------